chemprop/chemprop/docs/source/tutorial/cli/fingerprint.rst

 Specifying FFN encoding layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, the encodings are returned from the penultimate linear layer of the model's FFN.
-However, the exact layer to draw encodings from can be specified using
+However, the exact layer to draw encodings from can be specified using :code:`--ffn-block-index <index>`.

- * :code:`--ffn-block-index` <index>

 An index of 0 will simply return the post-aggregation representation without passing through the FFN.
 Here, an index of 1 will return the output of the first linear layer of the FFN, an index of 2 the second layer, and so on.